Return to Campus FAQ

 Who should I contact with questions about scheduling?

-How can I get my academic accommodations for the online semester?
+How can I get my academic accommodations for the semester?

 If you have a disability that requires accommodations or temporary impairment (conditions include but are not limited to mental health, attention-related, learning, vision, hearing, physical or health impacts), please visit the Accommodations and Services section on the Accessibility Services website to make a request and submit documentation.
 If you are a returning student and have already established accommodations with the Office of Accessibility Services (OAS), please ensure that you’ve renewed your accommodations through the Academic Center for Excellence (ACE).
 The Coordinator of OAS, Amanda Freeman, is available by appointment to answer questions and discuss any implementation issues you may have.
 Please address general inquiries to email@example.com.

-What should I do about my PE requirement if I graduate in December 2020?
+What should I do about my study abroad requirement if I graduate in May or August 2021?

 How frequently will students need to be tested on campus?
 Are we only requesting testing for students who show symptoms?